Showing posts with label titles. Show all posts

 • Saturday, March 24, 2007

-Custom Photo Album Title for Windows Movie Maker, Updated for Vista
+Custom Photo Album Title for Windows Movie Maker

-Note: This title has been designed to work with either the XP version or the Vista version of Movie Maker.
+Note: This title has been designed to work with either WMM 2.1 (XP) or WMM 6.0 (Vista) version of Movie Maker.

 To use the new title